Rhône, Burgundy and Champagne

 Pic la Rhubarb, l'Amande et le Cafe

 We always look forward to our three star meal as the highlight of the trip and Anne Sophie Pic did not disappoint us.
-We selected the mid-priced menu Harmonie (€240) a copy of which is shown below as are pictures of some of the courses.
+We selected the mid-priced menu Harmonie (€240) a copy of which is shown above as are pictures of some of the courses.
 This was accompanied by an Alain Graillot Crozes Hermitage Blanc ‘12 (€60) and a Andre Perret Saint Joseph les Grisieres ‘10 (€70) that Robert Parker had awarded 93 points.
 We had a glass of Dm les Bernardins Muscat de Beaumes de Venise ’12 (€15) that we had visited earlier in the day much to the amazement of the sommelier when we told him.

 HOSTELLERIE LE CEDRE *